 Happy campers – Blanca Mark and Paige.

-I will leave you with one last image that was taken with my Nikon Coolpix L120 of how Secret beach area looked in 2016.
-That stick is where the cave is in my picture above and this rocky beach area is just a few steps north of the beach part.
+I will leave you with one last image that was taken with my Nikon Coolpix L120 of how undeveloped Secret Beach was in 2016.
+That stick marks where the cave is in my picture above and this rocky beach area was a short distance north of the beach part.